 The Velar does get Jaguar Land Rover's new Pivi and Pivi Pro infotainment systems, though, which are a very welcome upgrade over the old and laggy systems fitted before, but still aren't up to class standards.

-The standard Velar P400e comes in at £56,550 and gets 19-inch wheels, LED headlights, eight-way electric heated seats, artificial leather and a host of safety equipment including a 3D camera and wade sensing (for those tricky off-road explorations).
-Most will plump for the S model, however, with leather all-round, an upgraded sound system and Pivi Pro for just under £62,000.
-SE, HSE and sportier R-Dynamic versions take the range up to a pretty eye-watering £71,000.
+The entry-level Velar P400e SE comes in at £64,345 and gets 20-inch wheels, LED headlights, 14-way electric heated seats, Pivi Pro and a host of safety equipment including a 3D camera and wade sensing (for those tricky off-road explorations).
+HSE and sportier R-Dynamic versions take the range up to a pretty eye-watering £71,000.

 To put that into context, a range-topping Mercedes GLC 300e Coupe is £57,640 while the Mercedes GLE 350 de Coupe (a diesel plug-in hybrid) is £69,595 – the GLE is a larger SUV and with CO2 emissions of 23g/km it's cheaper to tax and run as a company car as the Merc is 7% while the Velar is 11%.